MARINUS PHARMACEUTICALS INC (MRNS) SPO

 |Lockup Period (days)||180|

 The pharmaceutical industry is highly competitive and subject to rapid and significant technological change.
 While we believe that our development experience and scientific knowledge provide us with competitive advantages, we face competition from both large and small pharmaceutical and biotechnology companies, specifically from companies that treat epilepsy and neuropsychiatric disorders.
 There are a variety of available therapies marketed for epilepsy and neuropsychiatric disorders.
 In many cases, these products are administered in combination to enhance efficacy or to reduce side effects.
 Some of these drugs are branded and subject to patent protection, some are in clinical development and not yet approved, and others are available on a generic basis.
 Many of these approved drugs are well established therapies or products and are widely accepted by physicians, patients and third-party payers.
 Insurers and other third-party payers may also encourage the use of generic products.
 More established companies have a competitive advantage over us due to their greater size, cash flows and institutional experience.
 Compared to us, many of our competitors have significantly greater financial, technical and human resources.
 Our competitors may also develop drugs that are safer, more effective, more widely used and less costly than ours, and may also be more successful than us in manufacturing and marketing their products.
 These appreciable advantages could render ganaxolone obsolete or non-competitive before we can recover the expenses of ganaxolone’s development and commercialization.
 Mergers and acquisitions in the pharmaceutical and biotechnology industries may result in even more resources being concentrated among a smaller number of our competitors.
 Smaller and other early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.
 These third parties compete with us in recruiting and retaining qualified scientific, management and commercial personnel, establishing clinical trial sites and subject registration for clinical trials, as well as in acquiring technologies complementary to, or necessary for, our programs.
 Competitive Landscape We primarily compete with pharmaceutical and biotechnology companies that are developing therapies or marketing drugs to treat indications that we are targeting.
+CDD There are no drugs approved for the treatment of CDD.
+CDD patients are typically prescribed drugs approved for epileptic seizures, which often fail to control seizures in this patient population.
+To our knowledge, there is one other company currently conducting a Phase 2 clinical trial in CDD patients.
 PPD Approximately 500,000-750,000 mothers suffer from postpartum depression annually in the US.
 The majority of women suffering from depression do not seek treatment.
 There are no approved treatments for PPD, however the most common treatments are psychotherapy and prescription antidepressants.
 Many women who take antidepressants discontinue them prior to and after parturition due to concern for the child.
-Sage Therapeutics is developing an intravenous formulation of allopregnanolone and a new orally-administered chemical entity for PPD.
+Sage Therapeutics is developing an intravenous formulation of allo and a new orally-administered chemical entity for PPD.
 SE SE patients generally are treated with benzodiazepine as first-line treatment.
 When benzodiazepines are not effective, several AEDs are used.
 When second-line AEDs are not effective, the patient is generally placed under IV anesthesia as a last resort to attempt to stop the seizures and prevent further damage to the brain and death.
 Morbidity and mortality rates increase for patients that progress to SRSE.
-Sage Therapeutics is developing an intravenous formulation of allopregnanolone for SRSE.
-CDKL5 disorder There are no drugs approved for the treatment of CDKL5 disorder.
-CDKL5 disorder patients are typically prescribed drugs approved for epileptic seizures, which often fail to control seizures in this patient population.
-To our knowledge, there is one other company currently conducting a Phase 2 clinical trial in CDKL5 disorder patients.
-PCDH19-PE There are no drugs approved for the treatment of PCDH19-PE.
-PCDH19-PE patients are typically prescribed drugs approved for epileptic seizures, which often times fail to control seizures in this patient population.
-To our knowledge, Marinus is the only company to ever conduct a formal clinical study in PCDH19-PE, although other companies are pursuing pediatric genetic epilepsies that may include PCDH19-PE.
-FXS There are no drugs approved for the treatment of behavioral and mental health conditions associated with FXS although various classes of medications are used off-label.
-Some patients with FXS benefit from medications that treat attention deficient disorders and other patients who experience general anxiety, social anxiety and other chronic conditions may benefit from different types of anti-anxiety medications.
-We are aware of several drugs in development including a number of generic drugs used for other indications such as donepezil, memantine, sertraline, and minocycline.
+To our knowledge, there are no other companies currently conducting clinical studies in SE patients.

 We are a clinical stage biopharmaceutical company focused on developing and commercializing innovative therapeutics to treat epilepsy and neuropsychiatric disorders.
 Our clinical stage product candidate, ganaxolone, is a positive allosteric modulator of GABA A being developed in three different